Tottenham Hotspur Stadium (capacity 62,062)

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to Tottenham Hotspur, and you’ll be able to find them here.

-In the meantime, we’ve included a map below with some of the more popular pubs near Wembley highlighted for you.
+In the meantime, we’ve included a map below with the away pubs near Tottenham Hotspur Stadium highlighted for you.

-See what other away fans think of Tottenham Hotspur’s temporary home of Wembley Stadium in our ‘Away Day Reviews’.
+See what other away fans think of the Tottenham Hotspur Stadium in our ‘Away Day Reviews’.

 If you’ve already been, then you can share your experience with us by writing your own review.